 The Kube API Server is the primary management component of the Kubernetes.
-This is responsible for orchestrating all operations with in the cluster.
-It exposes the Kubernetes API which is used by external users to perform management operations on the cluster.
-As well as the various controllers to monitor the state of the cluster and make necessary changes as required.
+This is responsible for orchestrating all operations within the cluster.
+It exposes the Kubernetes API, which external users use to perform management operations on the cluster and the various controllers to monitor the state of the cluster and make necessary changes as required.

 4. Controller manager

 The controller manager runs the following controller processes.
-Logically, each controller is a separate process, but to reduce complexity, they are all compiled into a single binary and run in a single process.
+Logically, each controller is a separate process, but they are all compiled into a single binary and run in a single process to reduce complexity.

 These controllers include following

 - Node Controller: The node controller takes care of nodes.
-These are responsible for on-boarding new nodes in the cluster, handling situations where nodes became unavailable or gets destroyed in the cluster.
+These are responsible for onboarding new nodes in the cluster, handling situations where nodes become unavailable or get destroyed in the cluster.